hientranea/vscode-prompt-generator/README.md

 2. Type "Edit Prompt Templates" and select the command
 3. The template editor will open, allowing you to add, edit, or delete templates

+### Keybindings

+By default, you can use the following keybinding to trigger the Prompt Generator:

+- macOS: `Cmd+M`

+You can customize this keybinding in VS Code:

+1. Open the Keyboard Shortcuts editor (Code > Settings > Keyboard Shortcuts)
+2. Search for "Prompt Generator"
+3. Click on the pencil icon next to the command and enter your preferred keybinding

 ## Known Issues

 TBD